I am approaching the third trimester of my pregnancy. What should I do? Do I have a right to work from home? (England/Scotland)

-My child has been sent home from school because another pupil has tested positive for COVID-19.
+My child has been sent home from school because another pupil has tested positive for Covid-19.
 I now have a problem with childcare.
 What can I do?
+(England/Scotland)

-The NASUWT has produced an advice note for members in this position which sets out the actions you can take.
-This can be found on the Covid-19 - Autumn Term pages.
+The NASUWT has produced advice notes for members in this position which set out the actions you can take:

 A number of activities my school is planning to run, such as PTA meetings and open days, seem unnecessary at a time when everyone should be seeking to minimise the risks of COVID-19 transmission.
 What is the NASUWT view on this?
 (Northern Ireland)